Kickstarter and Stepping Stones Series

 You need to be rigged, changed and ready to go at 10.45am promptly.
 The session will not wait for you if you are not ready as we need to deliver an hour of coaching whilst the morning club race is held before the whole club stops for lunch at noon.
 Club boats are available to hire for the Kickstarter series via the normal club boat booking system.

 The morning session focuses on a key aspect of racing each week so by the end of the series you will have had several sessions on the start, the windward leg, sailing downwind, high wind or light wind sailing, rules and lots of other stuff.
-There are 2 short races in the morning with feedback from the coach on the water.
+There are two short races in the morning with feedback from the coach on the water.

 The club then stops for lunch together and you are encouraged to mingle with the regular sailors who will be happy to answer questions, help with any rigging questions & generally just chat.
 Don't be shy, none of them bite!

 At approx. 12:30pm the coach will provide a short de-brief on the morning session and then talk through the afternoon race, they will explain the course, the start and the finish line and answer any questions you have.
 Kickstarters all start with the slow fleet and the coach will be on hand at the start and throughout the race, either in their own dinghy or in the coach boat to offer advice and support.
 You need to complete the first lap of the afternoon race to get your Kickstarter result, after this you can come in or finish the race.